cirosantilli/linux-cheat/desktop/index.md

 As of Qt 4, LGPL versions of Qt exist on all platforms, but the damage has been done: the open source community is divided and maintain duplicate versions for many desktop software, thus using up resources.

+###applications

+KDE offers both basic building blocks, and full applications.

+The software offered is called the [KDE Software Compilation](http://www.kde.org/community/whatiskde/softwarecompilation.php).

+KDESC applications release at the same time as new KDE versions.
+For example, Okular ships a specific release with every new KDE base version, and its git tags are exactly KDE versions.

+There are also projects which use KDE, but which are not part of the KDESC.

+###libs

+A typical KDE application relies on the following shared libraries:

+    libkparts.so.4
+    libkio.so.5
+    libkdeui.so.5
+    libQtGui.so.4
+    libkdecore.so.5
+    libQtCore.so.4
+    libQtDBus.so.4

 ###kde4-config